abinit/abinit/doc/tutorial/eph4zpr.md

 This tutorial explains how to compute the electron self-energy due to phonons, obtain the zero-point renormalization (ZPR) of the band gap and temperature-dependent band energies within the harmonic approximation.
 We start with a very brief overview of the many-body formalism in the context of the electron-phonon (e-ph) interaction.
-Then we discuss how to evaluate the e-ph self-energy and perform typical convergence studies using MgO as example.
+Then we discuss how to evaluate the e-ph self-energy and perform typical convergence studies using (polar) MgO as example.
 Further details concerning the implementation are given in [[cite:Gonze2019]] and [[cite:Romero2020]].

 It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2),